-When you retire early, you’re going to have to make a few decisions.
+When you retire early, you’re going to have to make a few decisions about your superannuation benefits.
 The tax implications of your retiring before the age of 60 can depend on whether you take your super as a lump sum and/or pension.

 Are you taking your super as a lump sum, a super pension (also known as a super income stream) or a combination of both?

 Preservation age: Your preservation age depends on your date of birth.
 If you were born before July 1960, your preservation age is 55 years.
-Anyone born on or after June 1960 has a preservation age of at least 56 years, and anyone born after June 1961 has a preservation age of at least 57 years, and your preservation age can be up to 60 years, depending on your date of birth.
-For information on your preservation age see SuperGuide articles Accessing super: What is my preservation age? and Accessing super: Preservation age moves to 58 years, or check out SuperGuide’s Retirement Age Reckoner .
+Anyone born on or after June 1960 has a preservation age of at least 56 years, and anyone born after June 1963 has a preservation age of at least 59 years, and your preservation age can be up to 60 years, depending on your date of birth.
+For information on your preservation age see SuperGuide article What age can I access my super (Preservation Age)?, or check out SuperGuide’s Retirement Age Reckoner.

 Lump sum only